 44. The Old and the New

-This exquisite combination of old and new is truly remarkable.
-Of course, one can’t fail to notice the beautiful hardwood floors, though the antique coffee table and the two armchairs are what caught our attention.
+The balance between old and new in this room is brilliant.
+Of course, one can’t fail to notice the beautiful hardwood floors, though the antique coffee table and the two armchairs are what caught our attention

 45. Sweet, Vintage Bedroom